- Teaching and Learning

 In the senior rooms students participate in and contribute to discussions, clarifying and interrogating ideas, developing and supporting arguments, sharing and evaluating information, experiences and opinions, and use interaction skills, varying conventions of spoken interactions according to group size, formality of interaction and needs and expertise of the audience School-wide speaking and listening protocols are in every classroom.

 Newstead Primary School follows the Victorian Curriculum to teach mathematics.
 Students are taught at their point of need, and small groups are utilised for maximum learning opportunities.
 In the junior classes, there is a strong emphasis on practical, hands-on activities to support the teaching of the fundamentals of Numeracy.
 A range of resources, including digital, textbook-based and manipulatives combine to ensure that the numeracy program is meaningful, engaging and fun.
 Students are introduced to open-ended problems that help them develop a critical and thoughtful approach to mathematics and are encouraged to work together in pairs and small groups, as well as having the chance to work by themselves.
-Throughout the year, students will be given opportunities to practise and revisit mathematical skills they have begun to master, ensuring they become confident, well-equipped and numerate individuals.
+Throughout the year, students will be given opportunities to practice and revisit mathematical skills they have begun to master, ensuring they become confident, well-equipped and numerate individuals.
 Wherever possible, the numeracy program makes connections to real-world problems and circumstances, so students understand the purpose of their learning.
 Formal and informal assessments, as well as teacher observations, ensure students develop their understandings in a sequential and ordered fashion.